zextras/envoyproxy/README.md

 Envoy buildin process is so tedious and power consuming.
 You have been warned

-Here we use the official binaries (have a look at PKGBUILD `sources` field)
+Here we use the official binaries (have a look at PKGBUILD `source` field)